 Resveratrol is a plant compound belonging to the polyphenols group, acting as a natural antibiotic when the plants experience stressful conditions, like radiation, injury, fungal infection, pests attack, etc.

-Before we zoom in to look at the benefits of resveratrol for our skin, this substance warrants some attention on the other amazing health effects that it is capable of bestowing on us:
+Before we zoom in to look at the benefits of resveratrol for eczema, this substance warrants some attention on the other amazing health effects that it is capable of bestowing on us:

 Anti-Cancer – Resveratrol is a mighty antioxidant, able to fight damage from free radicals, by repairing the affected cells.
 It has shown its ability to prevent skin cancer in mice, by inhibiting the growth and inducing death of cancer cells.
 There are studies exploring it being an anti-cancer drug.
 You can read more about it at this website: www.sciencedirect.com